bhalerao-2002/bhalerao-2002/README.md

 - 🔭 I’m currently working on Advance DataStructures & Algorithms
 - 🌱 I’m currently learning Web3.0
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rushikesh-bhalerao-4313a01b1/)
+- 📫 Here can you reach to me: [LinkedIn](https://www.linkedin.com/in/rushikesh-bhalerao-4313a01b1/)
 - 😄 Pronouns: Rishi.

 ## Github Stats 💡